ankhuetang/TravelSafety/README.md

 # SafeTraveler
 > Your ultimate travel guide: a to-go app to explore and stay informed about the safety of places

 Our full-stack web app aims to improve safety information in traditional map apps.
-It displays safety scores, traffic data, and crime incidents on a map, enabling users to receive safety alerts via email.
+It displays safety scores, traffic data, and crime incidents on a customized Google map, enabling users to receive safety alerts via email.

 ## Walkthrough Video

 <img src="./Walkthrough.gif" alt="GIF Loading">

 ## Contributors:
-- Khue Tang
+- Khue (Kay) Tang
 - Phuong Cao
 - Ngoc Doan
 - Cuong Nguyen